On the monotone complexity of the shift operator

 {\bf Introduction.} The recent paper~\cite{net19e} shows that a plausible hypothesis from network coding theory implies a lower bound $\Omega(n\log n)$ for the complexity of the $n$-input boolean shift operator when implemented by circuits over a full basis.
 As a corollary, the same bound holds for the multiplication of $n$-bit numbers.
 (Definitions of boolean circuits and complexity see e.g. in~\cite{weg87e}.)
 Curiously, nearly at the same time an upper bound $O(n\log n)$ for multiplication has been proved in~\cite{hv19e}.
 Actually, for the shift operator, the bound $O(n\log n)$ is trivial.

 The shift can be implemented by monotone circuits.
-The present paper demonstrates that its complexity is bounded by $\Omega(n\log n)$ with respect to circuits over the basis $\{\vee,\,\wedge\}$.
-Essentially, the proof of this result was established by Chashkin~\cite{ch06e} who solved the close problem of the implementation of the real-valued shift operator by circuits over the basis of 2-multiplexors and binary boolean functions.
-It occurs that the argument works for the boolean setting as well.
+Lamagna~\cite{la75e,la79e} and independently Pippenger and Valiant~\cite{pv76e} proved that its complexity is bounded by $\Omega(n\log n)$ with respect to the circuits over the basis $\{\vee,\,\wedge\}$.
+Essentially the same bound was established by Chashkin~\cite{ch06e} for the close problem of implementation of the real-valued shift operator by circuits over the basis of 2-multiplexors and binary boolean functions.
+We show that the argument from~\cite{ch06e} works for the boolean setting as well thus obtaining yet another proof of the known result.
 On the other hand, an upper bound $O(n\log n)$ is easy to obtain when a suitable encoding of the shift value is chosen.

 A version of the shift operator may be seen as a partially defined order-$n$ boolean convolution operator.
 It is known that the complexity of the convolution is $n^{2-o(1)}$~\cite{gs11e}, while the complexity of the corresponding shift operator is $\Theta(n\log n)$.